GowerCampbell/100Devs/README.md

 ## 🧭 Core Philosophy: Learning How to Learn

 The most critical skill in tech is learning how to learn effectively.
-My approach is grounded in proven cognitive science techniques to ensure I'm not just memorizing, but truly understanding the material.
+My approach is grounded into proven cognitive science techniques to ensure I'm not just memorizing, but truly understanding the material.

 - **Core Training:** **[Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn)** on Coursera forms the foundation of my study habits.

 ### My Study Method
-To treat this bootcamp like a final exam every single day, I use the following methods:
+To test and practice what I am studying from this bootcamp, I use the following methods:

 - **🧠 Active Recall & Revision:** Applying evidence-based revision strategies. **[Watch: Revision Tips](https://www.youtube.com/watch?v=ukLnPbIffxE)**
 - **🗓️ Spaced Repetition:** Using tools like **[AnkiWeb](https://ankiweb.net/about)** for flashcards to commit key concepts to long-term memory. **[Watch: The Power of Spaced Repetition](https://www.youtube.com/watch?v=Z-zNHHpXoMM)**